Bigalan09/NAPL/README.md

-# The Hoora Programming Language
+# The NAPL Programming Language

-Hoora is an open source programming language that was built purely for fun and educational purposes.
+NAPL (Not Another Programming Language) is an open source programming language that was built purely for fun and educational purposes.

-Unless otherwise noted, the Hoora source files are distributed under the MIT license found in the LICENSE file.
+Unless otherwise noted, the NAPL source files are distributed under the MIT license found in the LICENSE file.

 ## Language Specification
 Must Have: